Infrastructure requirements for OS deployment in System Center Configuration Manager

 If DHCP authorization is required on the server, you need DHCP client port 68 to be open on the server.

 All Windows operating systems listed as supported clients in Supported operating systems for clients and devices are supported for OS deployment.

 The hard disk configuration combinations on the reference and destination computers that are supported for Configuration Manager OS deployment are shown in the following table:

 |Reference computer hard disk configuration||Destination computer hard disk configuration|

 |Simple volume on a dynamic disk||Simple volume on a dynamic disk|

-Configuration Manager supports capturing an operating system image only from computers that are configured with simple volumes.
-There is no support for the following hard disk configurations:
+Configuration Manager supports capturing an OS image only from computers that are configured with simple volumes.
+There's no support for the following hard disk configurations:

 Striped volumes (RAID 0)

 The following table shows an additional hard disk configuration on the reference and destination computers that isn't supported with Configuration Manager OS deployment.